 Alcohol and Tobacco

 Again, don’t put all your eggs in one basket.
-In survival situations, nicotine addicts are going to become desperate and will trade useful items so they can smoke.
+In survival situations, nicotine addicts are going to become desperate and some of them will trade useful items just so they can smoke.
 And if times are tough, a lot of people will crave spirits so they can temporarily escape the reality of their situation.
 However, if things are really bad, your alcohol and tobacco might be useless.
-In a post-apocalyptic scenario where people are starving, even nicotine addicts and alcoholics might be more interested in food.
+In a post-apocalyptic scenario where people are starving, even nicotine addicts and alcoholics will be more interested in food.
 I recommend storing a few cartons of cigarettes and several small bottles of alcohol, but no more.
 Note: If you have a drinking problem or are an ex-smoker, please don’t store any alcohol or tobacco.
 It might become too difficult to resist.

 The point of this article is that in most survival situations, people are going to want things they can use.
 If you want to store up items you can trade, they need to be useful and have a great space-to-value ratio.
-For example, people might want shovels, but they might also want lighters and a pack of lighters takes up a lot less space than a shovel.
-Not to mention they are very portable, a necessity when visiting your neighbors and making deals.
-Here are a few recommended items:
+For example, people might want shovels, but they might also want lighters, and a pack of lighters takes up a lot less space than a shovel.
+Lighters are also very portable, a necessity when visiting your neighbors and making deals.
+Here are 150 items that are small and might make good trade items after a disaster:

 Apple cider vinegar